 Player equipment must conform to FIFA rules.
 All players will wear shin-guards (under the socks).
 Players may not play with metal or removable cleats.
 It will be at the Referee’s discretion to determine the safety and suitability of player equipment including the wearing of an orthopedic cast or hard brace.
 No jewelry or hair pins are allowed.

 Teams will wear uniforms of matching design and color with a minimum of six-inch numbers affixed to the back of the uniform shirt.
+Each player must have a unique jersey number.
 The home team will wear their lighter-colored uniform and the away team will wear dark.
 The first team listed on the match report will be considered the home team.

 The uniform of the goalkeeper must be distinctly different in color from the basic colors of the competing teams and the referee.